Last Updated on May 16, 2023 by Matt

 Performance

 The Wolf King is built for performance above all.
-The battery, the motor, the controller, and all of the other electronics are at the highest level of both quality and performance, making the Wolf King one of the most powerful scooters ever made.
+The motor, the controller, and all of the other electronics are at the highest level of both quality and performance, making the Wolf King one of the most powerful scooters ever made.

 The official top speed of the Kaabo Wolf King is 60 mph / 96.5 kmh.
 I only got up to 42 mph / 68 kmh, but it definitely seemed like the scooter was capable of much more, I just didn’t have access to the necessary equipment and roads (and, honestly, courage) to go faster.